-Active Ownership

-A vital aspect of sustainable investing is active ownership.
+Active Ownership A vital aspect of sustainable investing is active ownership.
 This includes proxy voting and corporate engagement.

-Proxy Voting

-As shareholders in a company, equity investors have a say in its operations, primarily through proxy voting.
+Proxy Voting As shareholders in a company, equity investors have a say in its operations, primarily through proxy voting.
 Through voting proxies, shareholders have a voice in addressing environmental and/or social concerns such as increasing board diversity, improving transparency, and mitigating the negative impacts of climate change.

-Corporate Engagement

-Investors can engage with companies on issues of concern, either directly or as part of a pooled engagement effort with other investors.
+Corporate Engagement Investors can engage with companies on issues of concern, either directly or as part of a pooled engagement effort with other investors.
 Engagement can take many forms, including calls, letters, and/or e-mails with company management, and depending on the issue, may take several years before results are realized.
 However, positive change through engagement is possible.

-Fixed Income, Too

-While much of the focus of sustainable investing has been on equities, the same principles apply to fixed income.
+Fixed Income, Too While much of the focus of sustainable investing has been on equities, the same principles apply to fixed income.
 In fundamental credit analysis, particularly for corporate bonds, ESG integration is nothing new.
 What is new, however, is the growing field of green bonds, social bonds, and sustainable bonds.
-In the field, bond proceeds are used for specific environmental and/or social purposes (e.g., developing a renewable energy project, upgrading a water system, building affordable housing).
+In the field, bond proceeds are used for specific environmental and/or social purposes, e.g., developing a renewable energy project, upgrading a water system, building affordable housing.
 Moreover, credit rating agencies such as S&P and Moody's have updated their methodologies to incorporate ESG issues into the rating process.
 Credit ratings have a material impact on the interest expense for companies and municipalities, and changes in credit ratings can positively or negatively impact total returns for a bond.

-It's a passing fad.

-Actually, this kind of investing has been around for a long time: The Quakers avoided investments in enterprises associated with the slave trade.
+"It's a passing fad."
+Actually, this kind of investing has been around for a long time - the Quakers avoided investments in enterprises associated with the slave trade.
 However, in its current form, it has been around since the late 1970s and early '80s.

-A growing global trend despite challenges
+A growing trend Incorporating ESG considerations in the investment decision-making process has been gaining significant traction in the U.S., particularly in recent years.